GiusyColarusso/ADM_HW5/README.md

 # ADM_HW5

-### File func_1 contains the functions for functionality 1 and visulaization
+### In this repository you will find the main script which contains the entire code for this homework.
+###